eccenca/cmem-plugin-shapes/cmem_plugin_shapes/doc/shapes_doc.md

 The Knowledge Graph, the generated shapes will be added to.

+**<a id="label">Label</a>**

+The label for the shape catalog graph.
+If no label is specified for a new shapes graph, a label will be generated.
+If no label is specified when adding to a shapes graph, the original label will be kept, or, if the existing graph does not have a label, a label will be generated.
+Only labels with language tag "en" or without language tag are considered.

 **<a id="parameter_doc_existing_graph">Handle existing output graph</a>**

 Add result to the existing graph (add result to graph), overwrite the existing graph with the result (replace existing